runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 Running RV-Predict
 ------------------

-RV-Predict's main operation mode is as a Java agent, easing the integration with IDEs and build management tools like Maven.
-Moreover, it can also be run as a standalone application, either as a drop in replacement for the ``java`` command or for offline trace analysis.
+RV-Predict can be run both from the command line, as a drop in replacement for the ``java`` command, and as an agent, to ease integration with IDEs and build management tools like Maven.

 In the following, we assume ``${rvPath}`` is the installation directory for RV-Predict.